-- (b) traditional music has been sampled and fused digitally with 'techno-house' dance rhythms to produce a best-selling "world music" album protected by copyright; - (c) to service the souvenir market, arts and crafts (such as woven baskets, small paintings and carved figures) employing generic traditional art styles have been reproduced, imitated, and mass-produced on such non-traditional items as t-shirts, tea-towels, place mats, playing cards, postcards, drink coasters and coolers, calendars and computer mouse pads; - (d) a sculpture incorporates a sacred traditional symbol.
-The sculptor claims copyright in the sculpture but the community charges that he used their symbol without consent; - (e) ethnographic recordings containing sensitive material depicting initiation rites have been made available by a cultural institution for educational and commercial purposes.
+- (d) a sculpture incorporates a sacred traditional symbol.
+The sculptor claims copyright in the sculpture but the community alleges that he used their symbol without consent; - (e) ethnographic recordings containing sensitive material depicting initiation rites have been made available by a cultural institution for educational and commercial purposes.
 The community is not the owner of the rights in the recordings and has no legal basis under IP law to object.